Mike Barnett (ice hockey): Representation and Contracts

-In 1992, Barnett and his fellow talented IMG Hockey agents were representing a significant number of the NHL's biggest names.
-At Barnett's direction, the rights to those players names, images and likenesses were being held out of the majority of the NHLPA's (National Hockey League Players Association) group licensing contracts.
+In 1992, Barnett and his fellow IMG Hockey agents were representing a significant number of the NHL's biggest names.
+At Barnett's direction, the rights to those players names, images and likenesses were being held out of the majority of the NHLPA's (National Hockey League Players' Association) group licensing contracts.
 Upon Bob Goodenow's arrival as the new Executive Director of the NHLPA, Goodenow took the NHLPA's licensing in-house.
 Before this change, a significant percentage of NHLPA licensing revenues had been going to an outside, third party licensing company.
 With the new licensing arrangement, Barnett agreed to include all of IMG's hockey clients in future NHLPA licensing deals.
 Having IMG's stars on board, the NHLPA's licensing revenues increased monumentally.

 During his years at IMG hockey, Barnett negotiated numerous contracts for IMG clients that often created breakthroughs, either economically or creatively or both, which benefitted all NHL players.
 In 1993, Barnett negotiated a three-year contract with the Los Angeles Kings that would pay Gretzky $25.5 million, an average of $8.5 million per year.
 The contract made Gretzky the highest paid athlete in all of North American team sports.
 Anticipating a labor dispute, Barnett structured the majority of the contract in the signing bonus, which saved Gretzky millions of dollars when the NHL ceased operation for a few months in 1994.
 Signing bonuses, but not salaries, are paid during a strike or lockout.
 Heavily loaded signing bonuses are now standard in the contracts of all major star athletes.

-In 1998, Barnett signed Pittsburgh Penguins Jaromir Jagr, the NHL's best player at the time, to a 6-year, $48 million contract.
+In 1998, Barnett signed Pittsburgh Penguins Jaromír Jágr, the NHL's best player at the time, to a 6-year, $48 million contract.
 That contract was the richest in total value and called for the highest annual salary in NHL history - $9.5 million per year over its last four years.

-Offer Sheets have always been difficult for NHL agents to procure.
-Barnett succeeded in attracting three such Offer Sheets, the most of any NHLPA registered agent to date.
-In 1993, Barnett convinced the St. Louis Blues to sign Marty McSorley to an Offer Sheet worth $10 million.
+Barnett succeeded in attracting three offer sheets, the most of any NHLPA registered agent to date.
+In 1993, Barnett convinced the St. Louis Blues to sign Marty McSorley to an offer sheet worth $10 million.
 The Los Angeles Kings matched the offer, keeping the rights to McSorley.
-The contract then put McSorley ahead in salary of NHL all-star defensemen Chris Chelios, Ray Borque and Al MacInnis.
+The contract then put McSorley ahead in salary of NHL all-star defensemen Chris Chelios, Ray Bourque and Al MacInnis.